malayjoshi13/Pehchaan/README.md

 **Under the hood**: `FaceRecognizer` algorithm applies the `SimilarFaceFinder` algorithm in 1:N format on the input image and each image of the database to find all database images which are similar to the input image.
 After this, the `FaceRecognizer` algorithm selects the most common/repetitive/famous label out of labels of these matched/found database images.
 This selected label is considered to be the identity of the input image.

-**Ex 1**: `python FaceRecognizer.py ./dataset/kalam/1.jpg ./dataset mtcnn VGG-Face euclidean` --> here "mtcnn" is used as face detector and "VGGFace" as face recognizer and "euclidean" as distance_metric
+**Ex 1**: `python FaceRecognizer.py ./dataset/kalam/1.jpg ./dataset MTCNN VGGFace euclidean` --> here "MTCNN" is used as face detector and "VGGFace" as face recognizer and "euclidean" as distance_metric

-**Ex 2**: `python FaceRecognizer.py ./dataset/kalam/1.jpg ./dataset` --> here by default, "retinaface" is used as face detector, "ArcFace" as face recognizer and "euclidean" as the distance metric
+**Ex 2**: `python FaceRecognizer.py ./dataset/kalam/1.jpg ./dataset` --> here by default, "RetinaFace" is used as face detector, "ArcFace" as face recognizer and "euclidean" as the distance metric

 ```Note: Rather than fine-tuning the pre-trained face recognition models, I choose to calculate the distance between feature vectors of input image and images in database.
 This is because having a small database in this use-case, fine-tuning didn't give the expected results (shown by results between two approaches below).```